andreasdri/tdt4200/ps2/andredri_ps2.md

 c)

 d)
 A *Warp* is a group of 32 consecutive threads that are passed for execution to a Streaming Multiprocessor(SM).
 Instructions to the cores are defined per warp.
 The Fermi arcitecture by Nvidia can have 48 threads in a warp.

 *Occupancy* is a measure defining $\dfrac{Active warps}{Maximum Active warps}$.
 It's possible to limit the occupancy by register usage, shared memory usage and block size.

-*Memory Coalescing* is the procedure of making a larger memory block from two smaler ones.
-The smaler ones must be adjacent and free.
-This recudes memory fragmentation.
+*Memory Coalescing* is the procedure of making a larger memory block from two smaller ones.
+The smaller ones must be adjacent and free.
+This reduces memory fragmentation.

-*Local Memory* is a partion of main memory allocated to a program.
+*Local Memory* is a portion of main memory allocated to a program.

 *Shared Memory* is memory that are shared for all CPU's.
-When all the CPU's have access the same memory there is often need for concurency controll.
-In parallel computing we have differ between shared memory and distributed memory.
+When all the CPU's have access to the same memory there is often need for concurrency control.
+In parallel computing we have a difference between shared memory and distributed memory.

 *TODO:* How to utilize them for maximum effect